solomonturner/skiresort_parkingrevenue_excel/README.md

 ## Project Context & Objectives

-As a Business Development professional in the parking software industry, I manage a portfolio of accounts, including a North American ski resort.
-The resort implemented a "premium" paid parking program in the lot closest to the ski lifts, both to generate incremental revenue and to help manage traffic flow and lot congestion.
-Free parking remains available in a separate lot closer to the base of the mountain.
+As a Business Development professional in the parking software industry, I manage a portfolio of client accounts, including a North American ski resort.
+During the 2023/24 ski season, the resort introduced a premium paid parking program for the lot closest to the ski lifts.
+The program was designed to generate additional parking revenue while improving traffic flow and reducing congestion by positioning the premium lot as the closest and most convenient parking option.
+Visitors who chose not to pay were directed to a free parking lot located closer to the base of the mountain.

 Paid parking launched in the 2023/24 ski season.
 By the end of 2025/26, the client was questioning whether the program was worth continuing, largely due to a visible decline in parking revenue since launch.
 Specifically, they wanted to know:

-1. Does charging all season generate more revenue than charging weekends and holidays only?
+1. Was parking revenue higher when paid parking was in effect throughout the season (weekdays and weekends) compared with the later policy of charging only on weekends and holidays?
-2. Is the paid parking program still worth running?
+2. Does the paid parking program continue to provide sufficient business value to justify its operation?

-This analysis carries real weight for the business relationship: the outcome influences whether a valuable reference client continues with our company or walks away.
-It's also worth noting the finite size of the premium lot — a fixed number of 30 paid spaces caps the maximum revenue achievable under any pricing structure, which is an important piece of context for interpreting the results below.
+The results of this analysis will help determine whether the client continues operating the paid parking program and inform future pricing decisions.
+An important consideration is that the parking software is priced as a percentage of parking revenue rather than a fixed fee, meaning the resort incurs no fixed operating cost to run the paid parking program.

 ## Data Sourcing & Preparation